Magzhan Zhumabayev: Legacy

 Streets in Astana, Almaty, Kokshetau and Petropavlovsk are named after the poet.
 Magzhan Zhumabayev District was also named after him.

-On May 28, 2013, the National Bank of Kazakhstan issued a commemorative coin in honor of the 120th anniversary of Magzhan Zhumabayev.
+On 28 May 2013, the National Bank of Kazakhstan issued a commemorative coin in honor of the 120th anniversary of Jūmabaev.

-On February 21, 2018, a monument to Magzhan Zhumabayev was unveiled in Ankara.
+On 21 February 2018, a monument to Jūmabaev was unveiled in Ankara.

-On June 24, 2018, a monument was unveiled in Petropavlovsk in honor of the 125th anniversary of the great writer, poet Magzhan Zhumabayev.
+On 24 June 2018, a monument was unveiled in Petropavlovsk in honor of the 125th anniversary of Jūmabaev.
 The author is the Kazakh sculptor Edige Rakhmadiev.

-On June 25, 2018, Kazpost issued commemorative postage stamps for the 125th anniversary of the poet.
+On 25 June 2018, Kazpost issued commemorative postage stamps for the 125th anniversary of the poet.